Reservoir Simulation Goals

 Uncertainty Quantification -

-some basic probabilistic tools that use simple statistics and probability
+probabilistic tools that use simple statistics and probability theory to

-theory to form the building blocks of these probabilistic workflows that are
+form the building blocks of these probabilistic workflows.

 systems due to the large numbers of runs usually required to obtain a

 statistically significant set and reliable probabilistic results (or it